How to Make Winning Decisions

 concerns were dismissed as not important enough to change the decision.

-Were you expected to just accept that it's over and there's nothing you
+Were you expected to just accept that it’s over and there is nothing you

 can do?